We use resources wisely, seek new solutions and work to reduce our environmental footprint.

 Planned resource additions*

-Alliant Energy’s regulated utilities currently own 623 megawatts of wind, 43 megawatts of hydroelectric, and 6.2 megawatts of solar capacity.
-Planned new resource additions include 1,150 megawatts of owned wind by 2021 as well as expanding our solar power resources.
-This will be complemented with flexible, highly efficient natural gas generation and approximately 1,000 megawatts of renewable purchase power agreements.
+Alliant Energy’s regulated utilities currently own 1,097 megawatts of wind, 43 megawatts of hydroelectric, and 6.2 megawatts of solar capacity.
+Planned new resource additions include 680 megawatts of owned wind by the end of 2020 as well as expanding our solar power resources.
+This will be complemented with flexible, highly efficient natural gas generation plus more than 1,000 megawatts of renewable purchase power agreements in 2020.
 Natural gas generation supports a reliable and balanced energy mix that enables the development of intermittent renewable energy.

 Smart and dynamic energy grid